-The program allows the patient to have a family member, partner or close friend stay with her in the hospital for no additional charge.
+The program allows the patient to have a family member, partner or close friend over the age of eighteen stay with her in the hospital for no additional charge.
 We feel the emotional support is helpful during the immediate post-operative period.

 Anesthesia, in most cases, is given via an epidural (modified spinal anesthesia).
 This allows the patient to recover much faster and also enables the patient, at her discression, to view her surgery via video monitor while it’s being performed.